Classifying Nakayama algebras with a braid group action on $\tau$-exceptional sequences: Introduction

 \begin{theorem}[\cref{thm:braid_group_relations_satisfied_on_cn}] Let $C_n$ be the Nakayama algebra given as a quotient of the $n$-cycle path algebra over a field $k$, modulo the ideal generated by paths of length $n$.
 Then mutation of $\tau$-exceptional sequences over $C_n$ respects the braid group relations. \end{theorem}

+The algebra $C_n$ is such that every indecomposable projective module $P$ has length equal to $n$.
+We leverage \cref{thm:introthm1} to show that the result remains true when considering Nakayama algebras all of whose indecomposable projective modules have length at least $n$.
+Our approach may be seen as an application of Drozd--Kirichenko rejection \cite{DrozdKirichenko}, see also \cite[Sec.
+3]{Adachi2016}.

+\begin{theorem}[\cref{thm:longerlengths}, reformulated] Let $\Lambda$ be a basic and connected Nakayama algebra such that $|\Lambda|=n$ and $\ell(P) \geq n$ for all indecomposable projective $\Lambda$-modules $P$.
+There is a bijection between $\tau$-exceptional sequences in $\mods \Lambda$ and $\tau$-exceptional sequences in $\mods C_n$.
+Moreover, this bijection is compatible with the mutation of complete $\tau$-exceptional sequences.
+Consequently, the mutation of $\tau$-exceptional sequences over $\Lambda$ respects the braid group relations. \end{theorem}

+It should be noted that the conditions (M1) and (M2), see \cref{prop:properties_mutation_braid_group}, which are central to the proof of \cref{thm:introthm1}, do not generally hold for the Nakayama algebras in \cref{thm:introthm2}.
+Nonetheless, the poset of support $\tau$-tilting modules in $\mods \Lambda$ is isomorphic to the poset of support $\tau$-tilting modules in $\mods C_n$ by \cite[Thm.
+3.11]{Adachi2016}.
+To complete the classification, we then show that these are essentially all Nakayama algebras for which the mutation of complete $\tau$-exceptional sequences satisfies the braid group relations.
+The only remaining ones are the hereditary Nakayama algebras.

+\begin{theorem}[\cref{thm:notethm1}] Let $\Lambda$ be a basic and connected Nakayama algebra.
+Assume that there is an indecomposable projective $\Lambda$-module $P$ with $\ell(P) < |\Lambda|$.
+Then the mutation of $\tau$-exceptional sequences satisfies the braid group relations if and only if $\Lambda$ is hereditary. \end{theorem}

+Combining the previous theorems, we obtain the following characterisation. \begin{theorem} Let $\Lambda$ be a basic and connected Nakayama algebra.
+Then the mutation of $\tau$-exceptional sequences in $\mods \Lambda$ satisfies the braid group relations if and only if $\Lambda$ is hereditary or $\ell(P) \geq |\Lambda|$ for all indecomposable projective $\Lambda$-modules. \end{theorem}

-The paper is structured as follows: We first recall the basics of $\tau$-tilting theory including $\tau$-exceptional sequences, then discuss mutation of $\tau$-exceptional sequences generally before working with a specific class of Nakayama algebras to obtain the result above.
+The paper is structured as follows: We first recall the basics of $\tau$-tilting theory including $\tau$-exceptional sequences, then discuss mutation of $\tau$-exceptional sequences generally before working with a specific class of Nakayama algebras to obtain \cref{thm:introthm1} in \cref{sec:cycliccase}.
+In \cref{sec:longerprojs} we show that an explicit bijection between TF-ordered $\tau$-rigid modules gives coinciding mutation theories of complete $\tau$-exceptional sequences \cref{thm:introthm2}.
+In the final section, we show that these are the only non-hereditary examples by constructing explicit counterexamples, which proves \cref{thm:introthm3}.